Sheep-y/MarsHorizonMods/DeepSpaceSlots/Readme.md

 If the log exists, delete it and re-launch the game.

 If the log does not exists, or is not recreated after relaunch, or the mod is not loaded by BepInEx, you need to fix that first.
-Please follow the mod loader's troubleshoot instructions.
+Please make sure mod is placed in the correct folder.

 ## Check Mod Errors